 Google accounts for several factors when determining three-pack rankings.
 But the biggest determining factor is user location, which is the distance of the business from the user.
 In a search for “Plumbers in Seattle,” SEO Powersuite found that searches from two people in generally the same area, but miles apart resulted in different listings.

 According to Moz Research, signals from Google Business Profile, formerly called Google My Business (GMB) as well as relevant links, on-page elements and reviews are all ranking factors for local SEO.
-Businesses that are optimized for SEO tend to perform well in Google 3 pack local rankings.
+Businesses that are optimized for SEO tend to perform well in Google three pack local rankings.

 “Google My Business and other directories give verification to search listings that your business is legitimate,” said Garrett.
 “It’s something that can help ranking against competitors who aren’t utilizing the same directories.”

-SEO best practices still come into play when ranking for the Google 3 pack local rankings.
+SEO best practices still come into play when ranking for the Google snack pack local rankings.
 Rio SEO found that when businesses performed well in organic rankings, they performed well on local rankings as well.

-How to Get in the Google 3 pack
+How to rank higher in the Google 3-pack

-Do you want to learn how to get in the Google 3 pack?
+Do you want to learn how to get in the Google three pack?
 Here are a few tips to optimize your business to show up in the coveted top three:

 1. Optimize your Google My Business profile

 Your GMB profile – or your Google Business Profile – is your customers’ primary source of information about your business.
 Optimizing your GMB profile gives Google critical information about your business, enabling your listing to show up for relevant searches in your area.
 Offering your customers information improves your business’s visibility, allowing your customers to find you when they need to.

 “[GMB profile optimization] offers opportunities to stay on-brand off-site and get additional conversions, provide insight and detail to your customers about your location, your business practices and how people review you,” added Garrett.